nuodb/nuodb-compose/README.md

 - `distributed` (default)
 Enabled in the default `docker-compose` file.
   - This is a database comprising a _separate_ container for each database process:
-    - Separate AP (admin), TE, and SM containers - one for each NuoDB process;
+    - Separate AP (admin), TE, and SM containers - one container for each NuoDB process;
     - This is the same topology used when NuoDB is deployed in production and under Kubernetes, but may be overkill for a local machine - especially a laptop.
 - `distributed + insights`
-  - This is a database comprising 3 separate containers for the database processes (as above), plus additional containers including `influxdb` and `grafana` to enable metrics publishing and display.
+  - This is a database comprising separate containers for the database processes (as above), plus additional containers including `influxdb` and `grafana` to enable metrics publishing and display.
   - This is currently the _only_ configuration that supports NuoDB `Insights` monitoring.
 - `monolith`
 Enabled using the `--file monolith.yaml` command option.